1972 Australian federal election: Significance

 Supporters of McMahon hold up his placards at a rally during the election.

-The 1972 election ended 23 years of Liberal-Country rule, the longest unbroken run in government in Australian history.
-It is also unusual as Whitlam only scraped into office with a thin majority of four seats; historically, elections that produce a change of government in Australia have taken the form of landslides (as in the elections of 1949, 1975, 1983, 1996, 2007 or 2013, for example).
+The 1972 election ended 23 years of Liberal–Country rule, the longest unbroken run in government in Australian history.
+It is also unusual in that Whitlam only scraped into office with a thin majority of four seats; historically, elections that produce a change of government in Australia have taken the form of landslides (as in the elections of 1949, 1975, 1983, 1996, 2007 or 2013, for example).
 The comparatively small size of Whitlam's win is partly explained by his strong performance at the previous election in 1969, where he achieved a 7.1% swing and gained 18 seats after Labor had been reduced to 41 of 124 seats and a 43.1% two-party vote in its landslide defeat in 1966.

 Prime Minister Gough Whitlam quickly switched the diplomatic recognition from Republic of China (Taiwan) to People's Republic of China a few days before Christmas Day under the one-China policy.
 The new ruling Labor Party sought to ease the complicated tension between Australia and China.

 The new Labor Government of Gough Whitlam was eager to make long-planned reforms, although it struggled against a lack of experience in its cabinet and the onset of the 1973 oil crisis and 1973–75 recession.
 In addition, the Senate was hostile to Whitlam.
 Between them, the Coalition and DLP held more seats than the ALP, as the term of the Senate at the time was 1971 to 1974.
 This in particular would make governing difficult, and led to the early double dissolution election of 1974.